dotnet/csharpstandard/standard/expressions.md

 - If the *invocation_expression* invokes a returns-no-value method ([§15.6.1](classes.md#1561-general)) or a returns-no-value delegate, the result is nothing.
 An expression that is classified as nothing is permitted only in the context of a *statement_expression* ([§13.7](statements.md#137-expression-statements)) or as the body of a *lambda_expression* ([§12.19](expressions.md#1219-anonymous-function-expressions)).
 Otherwise, a binding-time error occurs.
 - Otherwise, if the *invocation_expression* invokes a returns-by-ref method ([§15.6.1](classes.md#1561-general)) or a returns-by-ref delegate, the result is a variable with an associated type of the return type of the method or delegate.
 If the invocation is of an instance method, and the receiver is of a class type `T`, the associated type is picked from the first declaration or override of the method found when starting with `T` and searching through its base classes.
-- Otherwise, the *invocation_expression* invokes a returns-by-val method ([§15.6.1](classes.md#1561-general)) or returns-by-val delegate, and the result is a value, with an associated type of the return type of the method or delegate.
+- Otherwise, the *invocation_expression* invokes a returns-by-value method ([§15.6.1](classes.md#1561-general)) or returns-by-value delegate, and the result is a value, with an associated type of the return type of the method or delegate.
 If the invocation is of an instance method, and the receiver is of a class type `T`, the associated type is picked from the first declaration or override of the method found when starting with `T` and searching through its base classes.

 #### 12.8.9.2 Method invocations